necutya/Web-Development-Basics-Labs/README.md

-# Practical work with the basics of web development
+# Practical works with the basics of web development
 ### Language: PHP